cucumber/commitbit/README.md

 This is a little overkill (it would have been sufficient to look at committers in merge pull requests), but the current implementation seemed like the simplest one.

+## Welcome message

+When the contributor's pull request is merged, the following message will be added to the pull request:

+> Hi @contributor,
+>
+> Thanks for your contribution and welcome to the <organisation> organization's
+> <team> team.
+This gives you direct commit access to all repositories under
+> <org>.
+> We encourage you to create branches for new features and bug fixes, and submit
+> pull requests, optionally requesting a code review.
+As soon as someone from the
+> core team approves your pull request, just go ahead and merge it yourself.
+>
+> We hope that this will lower the barrier to entry so that the core teams will grow
+> so we can process issues faster.
+Committers who contribute regularly can be
+> compensated financially, and may also be invited to join a core team.
+>
+> We trust you will use this responsibly.
+Looking forward to your next pull request!
+>
+> Aslak Hellesøy
+> Cucumber creator and project lead
+>

 ## Credit